Free for Life International was founded by Colette Wise and Dan Bercu.

-Free for Life began supporting a border monitoring station on the Nepal / India border at Krishnanagar, in collaboration with Peace Rehabilitation Center.
+Free for Life International began supporting a border monitoring station on the Nepal / India border at Krishnanagar, in collaboration with Peace Rehabilitation Center.
 33 women and girls were rescued in 2010 as a result of this partnership.

-Free for Life launched its Scholarship Program designed to help those at high risk of being trafficked, or who have been trafficked, in the areas of higher education, therapeutic classes, and training
+Free for Life International launched its Scholarship Program designed to help those at high risk of being trafficked, or who have been trafficked, in the areas of higher education, therapeutic classes, and training.

-Free for LIfe worked to strengthen the law in Tennessee enabling victims to receive better services and strengthen the punishment for traffickers.
+Free for Life International worked to strengthen the law in Tennessee enabling victims to receive better services and strengthen the punishment for traffickers.

-Free for Life, in partnership with Doctors at War, produced the Multilingual Phrasebook, a tool for the identification of trafficking victims both in the United States and abroad.
+Free for Life International, in partnership with Doctors at War, produced the Multilingual Phrasebook, a tool for the identification of trafficking victims both in the United States and abroad.
 The phrasebook includes questions to identify trafficking victims in 47 different languages.

-Free for Life was awarded 5 scholarships, rescued 72 girls, arrested 6 traffickers, and counseled 2,600 about the dangers of trafficking in Nepal.
+Free for Life International awarded 5 scholarships, rescued 72 girls, arrested 6 traffickers, and counseled 2,600 about the dangers of trafficking in Nepal.

-Free for Life was awarded this grant from The Department of Health and Human Services for the second time to continue their successful partnership toward education, and the combating of trafficking in Nashville.
+Free for Life International was awarded this grant from The Department of Health and Human Services for the second time to continue their successful partnership toward education and the combating of trafficking in Nashville.

-Free for Life, along with PRC in Nepal, opened the very first border monitoring station in history on the Nepal / Tibet border.
+Free for Life International, along with PRC in Nepal, opened the very first border monitoring station in history on the Nepal / Tibet border.
 Between PRC and FFLI’s two border monitoring stations, 128 women and girls were rescued in 2012.

-Free For Life ended partnership with shelter in Nicaragua due to the government of Nicaragua closing small shelters.
+Free For Life International ended the partnership with the shelter in Nicaragua due to the government of Nicaragua closing small shelters.

-Free for Life launched a tailoring program in partnership with PRC Nepal to provide rescued girls with sustainable job skills.
+Free for Life International launched a tailoring program in partnership with PRC in Nepal to provide rescued women with sustainable job skills.

-Colette Wise, founder of Free for Life, launches a series of radio broadcasts titled “The Traffick Report” to educate individuals across the United States, and in Middle Tennessee about the dangers of trafficking.
+Free for Life International launched a series of radio broadcasts titled “The Traffick Report” to educate individuals across the United States and in Middle Tennessee about the dangers of trafficking.

-Free for Life, in partnership with PRC, rescued 123 girls from slavery and counseled over 1700 within the Nepalese community on the dangers of trafficking.
+Free for Life International, in partnership with PRC, rescued 123 girls from slavery and counseled over 1700 within the Nepali community on the dangers of trafficking.

-To date Free for Life has globally helped to rescue and meet the needs of over 800 survivors of human trafficking.
+To date, Free for Life International has helped to rescue and meet the needs of over 900 survivors of human trafficking globally.